Kaurin/DSSS/Readme.md

 #### Dark Souls Save Scummer:
 It works by creating an background "event listener" for whenever the Dark Souls save file changes.
 After the save file changes (finishes changing), this script creates a timestamped backup in the same directory.
+See [Restrictions](#restrictions)"

 #### Dark Souls Backup Recovery
 If ran as-is, it will install the "right-click" menu to support restoring .dsbak files.

 See above for usage and description

-## Restrictions
+## <a name="restrictions"></a>Restrictions
 Confirmed working for non-GFWL version (current on Steam as of 2017/09)

 It only creates 1 backup per minute because of two main reasons:
 * Dark Souls would sometimes autosave multiple times a minute
 * Every save file change consists of two OS-level changes.
 Without the 1min restriction, every autosave would result in two backup files.

+## Info for nerds
+I spent half a day trying to see whether the changes Dark Souls makes to a file are "fake" by comparing hashes of the previous backup and the save file.

+Turns out Dark Souls does frequently make changes to the save file.
+This is why I restricted the script to make bakups once every minute (at maximum).

+If the game decides not to change the save file for a few minutes, no backups will be made.